marsdrums/test-tutorial/visual-quality/index.md

 - The amount of incoming radiance from direction $\omega_i$: $L_i(\mathbf{x}, \omega_i)$
 - The cosine of the angle $\theta$ formed by the incoming radiance direction $\omega_i$ and the normal vector of $\mathbf{x}$: $\cos(\theta)$

 So, we have it!
 We have the "magic" formula to compute how to color our screens' pixels precisely.
 There's just a little problem...computers don't like to perform an infinite number of operations!
 Although elegant and relatively simple, the rendering equation contains an integral, which is an endless sum of "things."
 If we have to implement such an uncomputable task, we would need infinite time or infinite memory available.
 But there is still something we can try to do.
 What if we don't look for the exact result of the rendering equation but rather approximate it?
 It turned out that instead of computing the light contributions coming from the infinite set of directions, you can perform a sum of the light contributions coming from a finite subset of directions.

+$L_o(\mathbf{x}, \omega_o) \approx L_e(\mathbf{x}, \omega_o) + \frac{1}{N} \sum_{i=1}^N f_s(\mathbf{x}, \omega_i, \omega_o) \cdot L_i(\mathbf{x}, \omega_i) \cdot \cos(\theta_i)$

 Accepting an approximated result makes the rendering equation computable; we can get close to the real answer if we consider enough incoming light directions.
 The more directions we evaluate, the closer we get to the actual result.

 There's a rendering technique called ***Path Tracing*** which produces an approximate result of the rendering equation by making the number of incoming light directions finite.
 Such a technique is used to synthesize photo-realistic images: